 Burial insurance is all the more critical today since more and more people are entering into their elderly years and approaching retirement with insufficient funds.
 The need for burial insurance is more crucial now than ever.
-If you’re wondering if burial insurance is right for you, we will help shed light.
+If you’re wondering is burial insurance worth it?
+We will help shed light.
 The goal of this article is to shed some light on the significant benefits of burial insurance and why we need some.

 WHAT IS BURIAL INSURANCE?

-Burial insurance also called funeral insurance, or final expense insurance.
+Burial insurance also called funeral insurance, cremation insurance, or final expense insurance.

 Burial insurance is a whole life insurance policy designed to cover the cost of funeral service, burial, and other outstanding bills.

 Burial insurance is a permanent plan that is designed to last a lifetime.
 It is NOT a term life insurance policy or a policy that EXPIRES at age 80.
 Be careful because some insurance companies like AARP and Globe Life will try to sell you term life insurance plans but they market it as burial insurance.

 When you die, the burial insurance company will issue a tax-free check to your assigned beneficiary.
 The death benefit payout money can be used however your family sees fit.
 They can use the money to pay for your final expenses.
 If there is anything left, your family can keep it.

 - It never expires due to age.
 They last a lifetime.

 - Monthly premiums are fixed.
 They will never increase for any reason